• Skip to main content

 • coconut milk

-Overhead shot of fresh rolls just out of the oven sitting in a parchment lined baking pan, rolls were brushed with a vegan egg wash before baking to give them their golden tops.
+Fresh rolls just out of the oven sitting in a baking pan, rolls were brushed with vegan egg wash before baking.

 Those are all the ways you can make a vegan egg wash for sweet baked goods, but how about savoury baked treats?
 What can be substituted for an egg wash in those cases?